csev/dj4e/assn/mdn/paw_skeleton.md

 you *should* get an error, 'Page not found(404)'
 (<a href="paw_skeleton/webapp_final.png" target="_blank">Sample Image</a>).
 We are stopping this tutorial when the web site is still incomplete so that is normal.

+You can ignore the instructions about putting everything in a github repo - it is not requried for this assignment.

 Common Problems and How to Fix Them
 -----------------------------------